dat-ecosystem-archive/DEPs/proposals/0000-hyperdb.md

 field of an Entry protobuf message.

 Consider a trie array with `N` buckets and `M` non-empty buckets (`0 <= M <= N`).
-In the encoded field, there will be `M` concatanated bytestrings of the
+In the encoded field, there will be `M` concatenated bytestrings of the
 form:

 - trie index (varint), followed by...